lxyu/drawsomething/README.rst

 Usage
 -----

-One line script to generate all possible words.
+One line script to generate all possible words:

 ::